-With the first few months of 2022 flying by, it’s easy for students to lose track of the academic goals they set at the beginning of the year.
+With the first few months of the year flying by, it’s easy for students to lose track of the academic goals they set at the beginning of the year.
 Not only does time seem to go quickly, it’s normal for students to lose interest in some of the goals set or maybe they’ve forgotten what they actually wanted to achieve in the first place.
-Having clear academic goals is the key for students being successful in achieving all they want to during their years in education.
-That’s why it’s important to help them stay on track with their 2022 goals and apply some of these useful strategies to help them do so.
+Having clear academic goals is the key to students being successful in achieving all they want to during their years in education.
+That’s why it’s important to help them stay on track with their yearly goals and apply some of these useful strategies to help them do so.

 Remember, It’s Okay To Change Goals